DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-05 LD Meeting Notes.md

 - Questions at the start of the game widget blueprints:
 	- The entire screen's widget: `WBP_TomeQuestionScreen`
 	- The buttons for the answers: `WBP_TomeAnswerButton`
-	- Note: The buttons don't a
+	- Note: The buttons are spawned in dynamically, so you won't really see in the screen until the game is played.
 - Room clear text widget blueprint: `WBP_RoomClear`
 	- This straight up just needs to look better
 	- This widget uses the animation window to animate the text appearing on screen.
 You can play around with this if you want